euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 tile and image processing pipeline, if the texture does not exists yet then it cascades the request to the tile LRU cache and finally it will asks the image processing pipeline to generate the image.
 The tile loading from the virtual slide corresponds to the so called raw image pipeline and each zoom layer owns its image pipeline.
-Moreover each pipeline could have its own fragment shader to customise the rendering.
+Moreover each pipeline can have its own fragment shader to customise the rendering.

 Benchmark